alfonsomiguelcruz/pgc_btip_topone/README.md

 To execute the script, simply execute `python goal_one_plots.py` on your command line with any of the following arguments:

 - `--get-one-plot`: gets one PDF file containing two plots: the variance and sparsity plots.
-Using this argument must also require the use of three additional arguments:
+Using this argument must also require the use of five additional arguments:

     - `-nreps`: number of simulations in the file
     - `-nsite`: number of segregating sites (sample length)